qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     Some types were deprecated in 6.2: *string-list*, *linked-list*, *vector*, *stack* and *queue* are equivalent to *list*. *hash* and *multi-hash* are equivalent to *map* and *multi-map*, respectively.

+    The *optional* **opaque-containers** attribute specifies a semi-colon separated list of colon separated pairs of instantiation and name for :ref:`opaque-containers`.

     The *optional*  **since** value is used to specify the API version of this container.